 – and in relation to phosphates ‘recommend a further assessment of long-term and secondary poisoning.

 Hardly comforting!
-(BTW if any of you are chemists or scientist and would like to help analyse studies and reports for the purpose of this blog please get in touch)
+(BTW if any of you are chemists or scientist and would like to help analyse studies and reports for the purpose of this website please get in touch)

 Mamavation is an excellent source of information on toxin-free products and they’ve a great article on the chemicals to avoid in cleaning products, but it’s US based with different legislation.
 I’ve tried to source similar analysis from an EU point of view but have drawn a blank.
 If any of you know of one please let me know in the comments below.
 As a shorthand here are the chemicals listed as being of concern in the Mamavation article;